Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-2-Data-Analysis/Readme.md

 ## Introduction

 In this data analysis project, conducted by:
-- Mohammed Alharbi
+- Mohammed Alharbi : Data Collection , Data Descreption and Markdown.
-- Saeed Qahhas
+- Saeed Qahhas : Data Visualization.
-- Sadeem Fihrah
+- Sadeem Fihrah : EDA and Pandas Profiling.

 We have thoroughly analyzed call data within the company using Python's data analysis libraries.
 The project addressed a challenge faced by the company's communication department, which struggled to gain meaningful insights from the call records.
 Our analysis aimed to visualize call patterns, identify trends, and optimize communication strategies.